mjgasior/cracker-mobile/README.md

 2. Define the API address in the markers hook (`cracker-mobile\screens\+hooks\useMarkers.js`).
 3. To run the project run `yarn start` (please remember, that a bare init of `expo-cli` can have `expo start` instead of `yarn/npm start`).

+## Release:

+This manual is based on the [Expo documentation](https://docs.expo.io/distribution/building-standalone-apps/).

+0. You have to have [an Expo account](https://expo.io/signup).
+You will be asked to log in with those credentials in the console during the build process.
+1. Run `expo build:android`.
+Any additional instructions will be present in the console.
+2. The build, depending on the queue, takes around 15 minutes and is not done locally.
+After that time you will get a URL where you can find necessary files.
+If you have picked the `apk` option to test the app release on the phone, use the provided link from the build to download the `.apk` file.
+3. Download the [SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools) from Android Developers website.
+It includes the `adb` tool, that is Android Debug Bridge.
+[Extract the contents](https://www.xda-developers.com/install-adb-windows-macos-linux/) of this ZIP file into an easily accessible folder (such as `C:\adb`).

 ## Packages:

 - `styled-components` - allows to write plain CSS in components without worrying about class name collisions, it helps to write CSS that's scoped to a single component and does not leak to any other element in the page